Disc number tags

 Audacious does not seem to know that disc numbers exist.

 #2 Updated by J R over 3 years ago

 DISCNUMBER | ID3 frame: TPOS | Description: Part of a set

 So for example a 2-CD album might have disc 1, tracks 1-10 and then disc 2, tracks 1-5 (aka no disc, tracks 11-15).

-#3 Updated by Space Trash about 2 years ago
+#3 Updated by Space Trash over 2 years ago

 I noticed the same problem.